Malaga: 22 tips for trips and things to see in Malaga (2024) – guide and map

 Castillo Monumento Colomares is an iconic monument near Benalmádena, built in honour of Christopher Columbus.
 It’s a great place to explore, with winding paths, beautiful gardens and views of the surrounding countryside.

 The building looks like a ship and tells the story of Columbus.
-Who would have thought that the memorial was not built until the 1990s? of the last century, right?
+Who knew the memorial wasn’t built until the 1990s, right?

 How to get to Castillo Monumento Colomares